mahfuzurrahman98/url-shortner/README.md

 - Recognizes duplicate URLs and returns previously created short URLs
 - URL safety checks using Google Safe Browsing API
 - Redirects users from short URLs to original URLs
+- Functionaly working from folder, only if it is created with a folder

 ## Technologies Used